-- Other school officials, including teachers, within Berklee whom the institution has determined to have legitimate educational interests.
-This includes contractors, consultants, volunteers, or other parties to whom Berklee has outsourced institutional services or functions, provided that the conditions listed in the the FERPA regulations are met.
+- Other school officials, including teachers, within the institution whom the institution has determined to have legitimate educational interests.
+This includes contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions, provided that the conditions listed in the FERPA regulations are met.

 - In connection with financial aid for which the student has applied or which the student has received, if the information is necessary to determine eligibility for the aid, determine the amount of the aid, determine the conditions of the aid, or enforce the terms and conditions of the aid.